bredelings/BAli-Phy/doc/man/trees-consensus.md

 : Depth at which to look for partial splits.

 **--rooting** _arg_ (=0.9)
-: Threshhold in search for partial splits.
+: Threshold in search for partial splits.

 # REPORTING BUGS: